Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: Digital simulation and Optimization

 \subsection{Numerical results and analysis}

-In this subsection, we give a detailed example for the transfer over SSH chains with different numbers of sites, going from $5$ ($N=3$) to $15$ sites ($N=8$), thus requiring at most $n=4$ qubits for the digitalization in a quantum circuit approaching $\ket{\Phi_0(T)}=\ket{2N-2}$ starting from $\ket{\Phi_0(0)}=\ket{0}$.
-Hereinafter, working in the non-adiabatic regime $t_0=\Omega=1$, thus $T=\pi$, is set.
-The Pauli basis decomposition of Eqs. \eqref{eq:h_pad} and \eqref{eq:hcd_circ_no24} can be computed following~\applabel{sec:pauli_decomposition}.
-To exemplify the technique, the decomposition for a $5$-site chain becomes \begin{wide}
+In this subsection, we give a detailed example of the transfer over SSH chains with different numbers of sites, going from five ($N=3$) to $15$ sites ($N=8$), thus requiring at most $n=4$ qubits for the digitalization in a quantum circuit approaching $\ket{\Phi_0(T)}=\ket{2N-2}$ starting from $\ket{\Phi_0(0)}=\ket{0}$.
+Hereinafter, we shall work in the nonadiabatic regime $t_0=\Omega=1$ and thus we set $T=\pi$.
+The Pauli-basis decomposition of Eqs. \eqref{eq:h_pad} and \eqref{eq:hcd_circ_no24} can be computed following~\applabel{sec:pauli_decomposition}.
+To exemplify the technique, the decomposition for a five-site chain becomes \begin{wide}